rishirajbansal/DeploymentSetup-dotCMS/README.md

 ## Overview

 Automated release management for deploying dotCMS application on remote Development server.
-This is achieved through CI/CD pipeline which imports latest project artifacts from GitHub Repository and deploy them to remote server on which dotCMS application is running, executing all prerequisites required to setup the application.
+This is achieved through CI/CD pipeline, which imports latest project artifacts from GitHub Repository and deploy them to remote server on which dotCMS application is running, it executes all prerequisites required to setup the application.

 CI/CD Pipeline is implemented in Jenkins server which runs inside the Docker in local host machine.
 Jenkins pipeline connects with remote machine via secure SSH protocol based on private/public keypair authentication.
 It deploys the project artifacts in remote server and then build up new Docker image with latest code.
-It starts new Docker container for dotCMS application and bring up the dotCMS application up to be accessible from outside of remote machine.
+It starts new Docker container for dotCMS application and bring up dotCMS application up to be accessible from outside of remote machine.

 ### Machines Configuration